TikTok's 'Cherry Coke' Hair Colour Has Earned Me So Many Compliments

 How do you maintain cherry coke hair?

 Unfortunately, cherry coke hair is one of the highest maintenance hair trends out there — upkeep requires money, time and effort.
-At Live True, prices start at £84 for a colour appointment and Natalie told me that to keep my cherry coke vibrant, I'll need to return to the salon every six to eight weeks for a touch-up (this will vary depending on how much I wash my hair and which products I use).
-In the meantime, her colleague Natasha, who also has cherry coke-colour hair, recommended washing every three to four days (i.e. once or twice a week) with Redken Colour Extend Shampoo and then applying Redken Colour Extend Conditioner, leaving this on for 10 minutes before rinsing.
-She also put me on to Schwarzkopf Professional Chroma ID Bonding Colour Mask 6-88 Ruby, £28.80, which helps freshen the rouge tones in your hair and adds pigment and moisture.
+Natalie told me that to keep my cherry coke vibrant, I'll need to return to the salon every six to eight weeks for a touch-up (this will vary depending on how much I wash my hair and which products I use).
+In the meantime, her colleague Natasha, who also has cherry coke-colour hair, recommended washing every three to four days (i.e. once or twice a week) with a colour-extending shampoo and conditioner, leaving it on for 10 minutes before rinsing.
 Natasha suggested applying this every three to four weeks.
 A hair mask for coloured hair should also become part of your weekly routine.
-Color Wow Money Masque, £39.50, comes highly rated by our beauty director.

 Is cherry coke hair worth it?